TheGNM/open-waifu/README.md

 ## Note

-This project uses supports AI to make it possible
+This project partially use with AI to support and make this some how working.